 Begin the estate planning process to protect your assets and family members from the unforeseeable in life.

 Use this estate planning checklist to secure your assets for your loved ones.

 Estate planning is about protecting your wishes, your assets, and your loved ones during the difficult time of your death or incapacitation.
 However, in 2020, only 32 percent of Americans reported they had an estate planning document.
 Creating a last will and testament can be an unpleasant task, but don’t let that stop you from securing your equity and ensuring it’s distributed in accordance with your wants.
 We have designed an estate planning checklist to make this process as smooth as possible.
 Follow our guidelines below!

 Drafting your estate plan doesn’t have to be confusing.
-With this estate planning checklist, we have outlined what you’ll need to include.
+With this Lancaster, OH estate planning checklist, we have outlined what you’ll need to include.
 Continue reading for more information.

 The first step in your estate planning process is to recognize your tangible and intangible assets and value them.
 You’ll need to estimate the value of your checking accounts, savings accounts, retirement accounts, and life insurance policies.
 Consult with a third-party valuation service to determine the worth of your vehicles, family heirlooms, and homes.
 With an outsider’s professional opinion, you’re able to gain a true understanding of their monetary value.

 One of the most prevalent decisions in your estate planning process is determining your beneficiary designations.
 In your living trust and living will, you can outline which family members, friends, and organizations you’ll gift your assets.
 This will include your real estate, bank accounts, heirlooms, and other assets.

 You can avoid the probate process by clearly distinguishing who gets what in your will.
 Probate court is a long and expensive ordeal, so save your loved ones the hassle by documenting your beneficiaries.